Los Angeles California, USA Travel Guide

 Savor varied tastes from global cuisines to local favorites.

-From the artistic enclaves of Silver Lake to the luxury boutiques of Beverly Hills, Los Angeles caters to every taste and interest, promising a rich and varied visit.
+From the artistic enclaves of Silver Lake to the luxury boutiques of Beverly Hills, Los Angeles caters to all taste and interest, promising a wealthy and varied visit.